taurus-org/taurus/doc/source/devel/howto_macros/scan_framework.rst

-.. seealso:: for another example of a continuous scan implementation (with more ellaborated waypoint generator), see the code of :class:`~sardana.macroserver.macros.scan.meshc`
+.. seealso:: for another example of a continuous scan implementation (with more elaborated waypoint generator), see the code of :class:`~sardana.macroserver.macros.scan.meshc`